More arrests over murder of Kenya LGBTQ activist

-NAIROBI: Kenyan police have arrested more suspects over the killing of LGBTQ activist Edwin Chiloba, whose mutilated body was found on a roadside stuffed in a metal trunk, media reports said Sunday.
+NAIROBI: Kenyan police said Sunday they have arrested three more suspects over the killing of LGBTQ activist Edwin Chiloba, whose mutilated body was found on a roadside stuffed in a metal trunk.

-Rights campaigners have issued calls for heightened efforts to protect members of the LGBTQ community after Chiloba's violent death in the Rift Valley of western Kenya.
+Rights campaigners at home and abroad have condemned Chiloba’s violent death in the Rift Valley of western Kenya and issued calls for heightened efforts to protect members of the LGBTQ community worldwide.

-Police on Friday said they had arrested a freelance photographer said to be a longtime friend of the 25-year-old victim, a leading activist in the LGBTQ community in Kenya as well as a model and fashion designer.
+Police said on Friday they had arrested a freelance photographer said to be a longtime friend of the 25-year-old victim, a leading activist in Kenya’s LGBTQ community as well as a model and fashion designer.

-On Saturday another three suspects were detained for their alleged role in disposing of his remains, media reports said, quoting police officials.

-Chiloba's body was discovered about 40 kilometres (25 miles) outside the Rift Valley town of Eldoret after it was reportedly dumped from a moving car.
+More people were arrested Saturday, with media reports saying they were suspected of helping dispose of Chiloba’s body which was found 40 kilometres (25 miles) outside the town of Eldoret after it was reportedly dumped from a moving car.

+“We have three more suspects in custody,“ Peter Kimulwo, head of investigations at the county Directorate of Criminal Investigations (DCI) office in Eldoret, said Sunday.

+“I confirm that we have also found the vehicle we believe was used to dump the body.
+It will be subjected to forensic investigation,“ he told reporters in Eldoret.

-The Star newspaper reported that a post-mortem would be carried out on Monday, while the family was preparing for a burial on Saturday.
+The Star newspaper reported that a post-mortem would be carried out on Monday, while the family was preparing for a burial next Saturday.

 “He died a painful death,“ an unidentified police officer based in Eldoret told the media last week.
 “They must have tortured him and then gouged out his eye.
 It appears he was strangled.”